To move with the Principal from one safe location to another as safely as possible within the perceived level of threat.

 The core fundamentals of foot drills are:

-The main goal of close protection is to secure and protect a principal while allowing that Principal to carry on their daily routine whatever that may be.
+The main goal of close protection is to secure and protect a Principal while allowing that Principal to carry on their daily routine whatever that may be, unhindered.
 The skills and knowledge to continue that protection while walking is vital.
 Being on foot exposes a Principal to many unknown variables, people, and risks.

 All aspects of protection use layers of security known as concentric circles or simply termed as ‘rings of security’.
 Think of the layers of skin on an onion.
 The Principal is at the centre circle or the core of the onion, and close protection operatives make up the overlapping circles or layers of skin on the outside.
 So, remove a ring or layer of skin, and you will find yet more security.